Vexmage/ReJist/README.md

 # ReJist

 ReJist is a simple To-Do list application built using React and Redux for state management.
-This app allows users to add, toggle, and delete tasks, with state being managed via Redux.
-Bootstrap is used for styling.
+This app allows users to add, toggle, delete tasks, and add a detailed "Jist" (description) for each to-do item.
+The state is managed via Redux, and Bootstrap is used for styling.

 ## Features

-- Add new to-do items.
+- Add new to-do items: Quickly add tasks to your to-do list.
-- Mark to-dos as complete or incomplete.
+- Mark to-dos as complete or incomplete: Easily toggle the completion status of each task.
+- Delete to-dos: Remove tasks from the list when no longer needed.
-- Delete to-dos.
+- Jist feature:
+    Each to-do item can have a detailed "Jist" (description) that provides more context about the task.
+    Users can click the "Show Jist" button to view the detailed description.
+    The "Edit Jist" button allows users to modify the description.
 - Simple and responsive UI built with Bootstrap.

 ## Project Setup